canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 > "Today is February 14th!
 That date is also known as Valentine's Day, which is a day where you give brown objects to those you adore!"

 Per the timeline, this intrusion likely happened on February 10th, 11945.
+Though there are likely to have been previous intrusions...

 ## Meanwhile, among the Machines...

 The story <cite>Small Flowers</cite> [[Ark](https://theark.wiki/w/Small_Flowers)] portrays a Machine Lifeform who becomes obsessed with growing and observing a plant, even after being almost destroyed in a large-scale battle with Machine Lifeforms.

-So, here are the major named machines active at the outset of the game, and their backstories:
+We meet many other machines with a particular obsession: fighting, speed, philosophical considerations that lead them to suicide... but some machines definitely have more influence.
+Generally speaking, they are the bosses of the game.
+Many of them have become active only recently...

 ### Plato 1728

-A similar obsessed machine comes in the case of Plato 1728, the subject of the <cite>3C3C1D119440927</cite> DLC for <cite>Automata</cite> and the tie-in [Amazarashi](https://en.wikipedia.org/wiki/Amazarashi) single <cite>Deserving of Life</cite>.
+Plato 1728 is the subject of the <cite>3C3C1D119440927</cite> DLC for <cite>Automata</cite> and the tie-in [Amazarashi](https://en.wikipedia.org/wiki/Amazarashi) single <cite>Deserving of Life</cite>.
 (The name of this DLC breaks down as "3 Costumes, 3 Coliseums, 1 Dream" and a date 27th September 11944, which is when these events take place in the timeline.)

 You can get a sense of Plato's story in the [Machine Spear](https://nier.fandom.com/wiki/Machine_Spear) weapon story: